 The Tustin City Council has voted unanimously to transition to district elections for the November 2022 general election.
 This week, Tustin held its first public meeting to explain district elections to voters and to seek input from the community as to the number of districts to be established, and the geographic boundaries for each Council district.

-An “at-large” election system often precludes local neighborhood representation because voters throughout the entire City elect all members of the City Council.
+An “at-large” election system often precludes local neighborhood representation because voters throughout the entire City elect all members of the City Council; this often results in two or three elected Councilmembers living in the same area of the City, leaving other ares of the City unrepresented.
 District elections would divide the City into geographic districts, allowing voters in each district to elect their own City Councilmember, who must also live in that district.

 As cities grow, most decide to switch to district elections since it’s viewed as a more equitable voting system to ensure that every part of town has its own elected representative.
 In recent years, a majority of Orange County cities have transitioned to district elections.